-I’m a generalist because I’m interested in everything.
+I’ve always been a generalist because I’m interested in everything.
 That’s why I’m as comfortable writing about the working life of a female rabbi as I am interviewing surgeons, reporting on cross-border security, or writing about favourite children’s books (all stuff I’ve covered).

 I write about the way we live, and cover women’s issues, family life, culture, fertility/pregnancy, science, health, psychology, food, relationships, travel, business and more.
 Parenting, neonatal healthcare/special needs, books, crafts and science are the main (disparate!) areas in which I specialise.